Columbia’s common stock is listed and traded on the New York Stock Exchange (NYSE) under the ticker symbol “CXP,” and has been since October 10, 2013.

 Please note that Columbia does not provide tax advice.
 Stockholders should consult a tax professional for assistance in calculating their cost basis.

 Escheatment is a process under which abandoned or unclaimed property is remitted to a state authority.
 Columbia is required to remit unclaimed property, such as uncashed dividend checks, after a specified period of account dormancy.
-In some cases, Columbia is required to transfer actual shares to the states.
+In some cases, Columbia was required to transfer actual shares to the states.
 The escheatment laws and dormancy periods vary by state.
-Columbia works with its transfer agent, AST, to manage the escheatment process.
+Columbia worked with its transfer agent, AST, to manage the escheatment process.

 If you believe you may have escheated (or unclaimed) funds or assets from any source, go to your resident state’s official website (designated by a “.gov” domain).
 Then, simply follow the state’s step-by-step instructions to search for unclaimed property and, if found, claim any such property.
 Be sure to search in all states in which you have established a prior residency, as well as under any prior names, if your name has changed.